Imagine your average site visitor.

 Finally, we’ll add our contacts by importing the CSV file we downloaded from Formstack.
 Once we’ve matched all of the CSV columns to fields in MailChimp, we’re ready to send out our campaign!

 You’re all done and ready to start retargeting leads!
-However, if you have any issues or questions about building forms in the Salesforce app or adding contact lists to MailChimp, don’t hesitate to reach out to our Customer Support team.
+However, if you have any issues or questions about building forms or adding contact lists to MailChimp, don’t hesitate to reach out to our Customer Support team.
 They’ll be happy to assist.